yachty66/AutoTest/README.md

 # AutoTest

 - [ ] design for box with question and checkboxes
     - make only one box checkable -
-    - give whole box a appropriate max width and center radios
+    - give whole box a appropriate max width and center radios -
-    - set question appropriately
+    - set question appropriately -
-    - make a attractive submit button
+    - make a attractive submit button -
     - throw an error if submit button is clicked but somewhere a checkmark is missing
 - [ ] add title, description and disclaimer
 - [ ] one dim plot
 - [ ] make convenient CLI for launching a test
 - [ ] create website where tests from github code are getting released
 - [ ] create launch video with sick ass demo software
 - [ ] support two dimensional test

+whatdfi

 i want to create a test for an ideology e/acc (Effective Accelerationism). the idealogy can be defined as following: